cronvel/rest-query/doc/hooks.md

 When:

 * the createToken method is invoked on a user
-* executed before the token is created, if it rejects the token creation is aborted
+* executed before the token creation, if it rejects the token creation is aborted

 The `context.incomingDocument` contains the connection document: it can be altered by the hook.